alluri02/Algorithms/AILearning/Roadmap.md

-# 🎯 AI Learning Roadmap for a Senior Engineer
+# 🎯 AI Learning Roadmap

 ## 🧠 Goal
 To transition into AI/ML with a strong foundational and applied skill set, and build two real-world assistants: